lkYu92393/login-portal/README.md

 # frontend

+This frontend repo is initialed with Vite + Javascript.
-This frontend repo is simply a login portal and a timetable, making use of full calendar library.
+The frontend is a simple web portal with a timetable function, using the full calendar library.

 The login is handled simply using react context and local storage.
 When log-in, the app stores the session token and various users variable in local storage.
 While these storages are used for access right, the backend server also double check the user rights before executing actions.